kora-projects/kora-docs/mkdocs/blog/en/kora-extending-framework-ecosystem.md

 ---

-# The Ecosystem Count Can Hide Integration Quality
+## The Ecosystem Count Can Hide Integration Quality { #ecosystem-count-hides-quality }

 Imagine a framework advertises support for 300 technologies.